In real life weapons are similar to music instruments... no, not like that

 - Guns: This is much more likely to be justified, since gun-like toys are extremely common, including Water Guns and Balloons as well as dart guns and popguns.
 Not to mention air rifles and BB Guns are only different in their underlying mechanism and power, and indeed are classed as actual weapons in many jurisdictions.
 In real life, there also exist fully-functional "youth" versions of rifles and shotguns in less-powerful calibers (.410 bore and .22 LR are among the most common), though one is very unlikely to see such guns used by kids in fiction (unless it's set at a Boy Scout camp or similar).

 - Swords (and other blades): Wooden swords are the most common, followed by baseball bats, but a simple stick or any object longer than it is thin will also do.
 More violent children might instead use a smaller blade until they're older.
-Bonus points for using a dustbin lid as a shield.
+Bonus points if they also use a trash can lid as a shield.

 - Clubs and Hammers: More or less the same deal as swords.
 Pretty much anything smaller than the grown up weapon really.
 Maybe a pillow or squeaky hammer if they're really young.